17YuvrajSehgal/SyntheticLogGeneration/experiments_downstream/README.md

 # Downstream Task Experiments

-This directory contains the experimental framework for evaluating **synthetic kernel trace utility** through downstream machine learning tasks.
+This directory contains **Stage 4 of TraceSynth**: the experimental framework for evaluating **synthetic kernel trace utility** through downstream machine learning tasks.
 The primary task is **next-event prediction**: given a sequence of kernel events, predict the next event.
+This is the task used to answer the paper's research questions (RQ1–RQ4).

 ---